-Figure 3-10: Focus Areas for Rezones
+Figure 3-13: Focus Areas for Rezones

-Development of Nonvacant Sites to Accommodate Low and Very Low Income Of the 239 non-vacant sites, 19 were 83 non-vacant sites were also identified in the 5th cycle.
+Development of Nonvacant Sites to Accommodate Low and Very Low-Income

+74 non-vacant sites were also identified in the 5th cycle.
 In accordance with AB 1397 the City will establish a program that permits By-Right development for projects that propose 20 percent of all units to be affordable to low and very low-income units.
-The program is outlined in detail in Section 4: Housing Plan.
+The program is detailed in Section 4: Housing Plan.